g-dev-net/HSOS-Programmierprojekt/src/algorithms/greedy.md

 ## Overview

 The `greedy.js` module implements both standard Greedy and Epsilon-Greedy Algorithms for Multi-Armed Bandit (MAB) problems, supporting both Bernoulli and Gaussian bandit types.
-This implementation focuses on the exploration-exploitation trade-off in a simple yet effective manner, making it suitable for situations where no prior knowledge about the arms' performance is available.
+This implementation uses a Vue.js store-based architecture with Pinia for state management, eliminating the need for parameter passing and providing a reactive, centralized data management approach.

+## Architecture

+The implementation leverages two main Pinia stores:
+- **`useBanditStore`**: Manages selected stocks, investment parameters, and overall bandit configuration
+- **`useAlgorithmStore`**: Handles algorithm-specific data, progress tracking, and investment results

 ## Testing

 The tests for this module are located in the directory `/src/tests/greedy.test.js`.
-They validate both the standard greedy and epsilon-greedy implementations using mocks for the bandit functions.
+They validate both the standard greedy and epsilon-greedy implementations by testing store interactions and algorithm behavior without mocks.

 ## The Greedy and Epsilon-Greedy Approaches